 One of our readers commented and let us know that before Starbucks used the Cinnamon Dolce flavored syrup, they actually just used cinnamon syrup.
 You can find Torani or DaVinci cinnamon syrup for a fraction of the price of the Starbucks brand (just use the same amounts as mentioned in the recipe).

-1/2 cup water, 1/2 cup brown sugar, 1 tsp cinnamon and simmering in a pot over medium heat for 5 minutes until it reduces.
+Another reader mentioned making your OWN syrup (to save even MORE $$) by combining ½ cup water, ½ cup brown sugar, 1 tsp cinnamon and simmering in a small pot over medium heat for 5 minutes until it reduces.

 If you love this Starbucks Caramel Apple Spice Cider and want even more variety, you have got to try our Pumpkin Steamers recipe (it tastes like Fall in a mug).
 If you want to spice things up, try our Mayan Hot Chocolate (smooth chocolate with a little spicy kick.. don’t worry, it’s not too spicy).
 We also have a fun collection of Candy Bar Hot Chocolates (Twix, Almond Joy, and Reeses… I love all three and honestly can’t pick a favorite)!
-If you want to check out ALL of our drinks (all family-friendly), click HERE (we have tons)!
+If you want to check out ALL of our drink recipes (all family-friendly), click HERE (we have tons)!

 How to Make Starbucks Caramel Apple Spice Drink

 - Combine apple juice and syrup.
 Warm in the microwave or over the stovetop.

 - Top with whipped cream and caramel topping.
 Optional: Top with a few dashes of cinnamon and a cinnamon stick for garnish.